ev1stensberg/techblog/src/posts/17-performance.md

 description: >
     One of our applications was slow, so we decided to invest time in performance.
 date: 2018-08-09
-author: Even Stensberg
+author: Even Stensberg, Alex York
 tags: FrontEnd, Performance
 excerpt_separator: <!--more-->
 ---

 When  shifting one of our applications towards client-side rendering from server-side, performance became important.
-With server-side rendering, there was no thought around how the user percieved our application.
+With server-side rendering, there was no thought around how the user perceived our application.

 Since then, we have moved towards a client-side approach to make user experience better.
 The stack is now using ReactJS, Laravel and VueJS.
 The mixture between a server-side library and two client-side libraries, made it reasonable to think that the application had opportunities to improve.